Skate Parks in Sydney

 When it comes to skate parks in Sydney, we’re pretty lucky to have quite a few dotted around the city for kids who love to skate, rollerblade, scoot or just run amok!

-We’ve handpicked seven of our favourite skate parks in Sydney for kids of different ages and varying abilities.
+We’ve handpicked our favourite skate parks in Sydney for kids of different ages and varying abilities, plus, as an added bonus some are indoors for those pesky wet-weather days.
 Let’s get skateboarding!

 2. Monster Skate Park